 Because Darts501 is a general website about the game of darts I feel I should mention something about ‘Dartitis’.
 I have heard many references to ‘Dartitis’ from BBC & Sky TV dart commentators and also read many an article about it.
 But what does it really mean?

 The OED will not accept hearsay; recorded evidence in the written form seems to be the only really acceptable form of evidence.
-The OED also have criteria before a word is included in to the OED.
+The OED also has a criteria before a word is included into the OED.
 Graeme Diamond sent this reply regarding the criteria:

-I consulted a number of professionals regarding ‘Dartitis’ and they nclude darts historian Patrick Chaplin, Wayne Baker from Darts World and the editor at the time of Darts World Tony Wood.
-In a conversation with Tony he said he had invented the word back in the seventies but the earliest written reference that can be found was in Darts World January 1981 eight years before the OED’s reference.
-I have sent copies of the article along with several other written reference and a DVD showing Dartitis being used in a TV interview to the OED
+I consulted a number of professionals regarding ‘Dartitis’ and they include darts historian Patrick Chaplin, Wayne Baker from Darts World, and the editor at the time of Darts World Tony Wood.
+In a conversation with Tony, he said he had invented the word back in the seventies but the earliest written reference that can be found was in Darts World January 1981 eight years before the OED’s reference.
+I have sent copies of the article along with several other written references and a DVD showing Dartitis being used in a TV interview to the OED

-The most famous darter known to have suffered from 'Dartitis' was Eric Bristow.
-I believe I read some where that Eric adjusted his throw.
+The most famous darter known to have suffered from 'Dartitis' was Eric Bristow MBE.
+I believe I read somewhere that Eric adjusted his throw.
 He always brought his arm well back before throwing.
 It then locked and he couldn’t throw.
 I believe he adjusted this by not drawing his arm back so far to prevent locking.
 I also believe I read that he used a stress ball to help with his dart release.

 I have also seen a number of posts on this subject with people saying they either had the problem or had recovered from it.
 There doesn’t really seem to be one solution that fits everyone.
 Phil Taylor posted his views on the subject and he stated he had suffered the condition in the early days of his darts career.
 He said he was told by an old darts thrower to throw a brick in his garden i.e. get used to throwing something heavy and the release of the dart will follow!

-If you have any thoughts on how to cure ‘Dartitis’ please add them to the dartitis database section or if you wish just view others comments.
+If you have any thoughts on how to cure ‘Dartitis’ please add them to the Darts501.com Dartitis Views database section or if you wish just view others comments.